-Product management: If you’re a product designer, it can be possible to pivot your career into product management.
+Product management: If you’re a product designer, it's possible to pivot your career into product management.
 While this will distance you from the design elements of the job, if you’re intrigued by the planning, research, and collaborative aspects of product design, product management can be a role to consider.

 Whether you’re eyeing a product design position or hoping to develop your UX design career, having a solid grasp of UX principles will be foundational.
 If you’re looking for a place to start, consider the Google UX Design Professional Certificate offered through Coursera.
 Get familiar with digital design tools, learn essential UX concepts, and come out with completed projects to put into a portfolio.
 The first week is free.

 This is your path to a career in UX design.
 In this program, you’ll learn in-demand skills that will have you job-ready in less than 6 months.
 No degree or experience required.

 User Experience (UX), UX Research, Wireframe, Prototype, User Experience Design (UXD), Usability Testing, mockup, Figma, Adobe XD, UX design jobs